 It is only natural for us to get emotionally engaged with what we do.
 However, that emotion can unfortunately affect our perspective and ability to recognize when change is needed.

 We need to separate our emotions and objectively look at what we do, and how we do it, to ensure it is fulfilling the mission of the organization – and meeting church objectives.

 For example, If your approach to youth ministry is not attracting teens in your church, it may be time to gather a think tank and reassess the program.
 Stop and ask the question, if we brought in a new youth leader, what would their approach be?

 6. What Would a Great Leader Do?

 We need to reflect on the style and approach of great leaders that we know.
 When we do this, we pull ourselves out of a sometimes selfish and mediocre mentality.

 Taking the time to study some of the great leaders can help us stretch out of our comfort zone and give ourselves permission to do those things that a selfless leader, with no personal agenda – other than to do what is in the best interest of the organization -would do.

 For example, when faced with a difficult decision, ask the question, if it’s not about me, what would a great leader do?

-Churches are only as strong as those who lead them and understanding those things that can contribute or take away from their focus is critical to churches fulfilling their mission.
-Taking the time to consistently ask the questions to keep that focus will help to ensure your leadership team is guiding your church to all that God has called it to!
+Churches are only as strong as those who lead them.
+It is important to understand those things that can contribute or take away from a leader’s focus on helping the church fulfill its mission.
+Taking the time to consistently ask the questions to keep that focus, will help to ensure your leadership team is guiding your church to all that God has called it to!